First sign language Starbucks opens in DC

 Coffee drinkers in the nation's capital can now order that tall pumpkin spice iced skim latte in sign language.

-Marlee Matlin, the only deaf actor to win an Academy Award, posted an Instagram video of herself ordering a drink early on the day the new store opened, writing "the sign for the week is COFFEE."
+Marlee Matlin, the only deaf actor to win an Academy Award, posted an Instagram video of herself ordering a drink early on the day the new store opened.
+"The sign for the week is COFFEE," she wrote.

 Starbucks announced in July that it would hire 20 to 25 deaf or hard of hearing baristas to work at the store.